nhsd-a2si/docs-uec-appts/_pages/functional_spec/fs_xfercare.md

 ## How do we reference transfer of care documentation?

+## Example of how this might work in practice

+Below is an example of how one type of transfer of care process can be linked with appointment booking.
+In this illustration a referal from 111 using a 111CDA document is used.

 ### Consumer Requirements

 The CDA should have a new component in it, which holds a <linkHtml href="URL here">Link title here</linkHtml>, for example: